Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Singular ends

-\end{proposition} \begin{proof} Suppose $\phi,\psi$ have distinct poles $\{q_l\}$ and $\{\hat{q}_m\}$, whose orders sum to $\deg\phi$ and $\deg\psi$, respectively.
-Without loss of generality, assume $p_j$'s are distinct from them. $d\ln(\phi-\bar{\psi})$ is an exact $1$-form on the supplement of these distinct points.
-Using Stokes formula we get
+\end{proposition} \begin{proof} Without loss of generality, suppose that $\phi,\psi$ have distinct poles $\{q_l\}$ and $\{\hat{q}_m\}$, whose orders sum to $\deg\phi$ and $\deg\psi$, respectively.
+In particular, $p_j$'s are distinct from them. $d\ln(\phi-\bar{\psi})$ is an exact $1$-form on the supplement of these distinct points.
+By Stokes formula we get